clark-ewerton/cypress-serverest-cicd/README.md

-# Project to demonstrate knowledge in Cypress + Design Patterns + CI/CD (Github Actions and Pages)s
+# Project to demonstrate knowledge in Cypress + Design Patterns + CI/CD (Github Actions and Pages) + Mochawesome Reports

 Sample project to experiment with [Cypress](https://cypress.io) to test the ServeRest app along with CI/CD using GitHub Actions and Pages.